 20. I understand that the length of the program is determined by my progress and compliance with program guidelines, rules and conditions.
 I must successfully complete all phases of the program in order to complete and graduate from the program.

 21. When I am in the Courtroom I will dress and act appropriately.
 I will be on time for Court.
 I will be supervised by the Docket team UNTIL FURTHER ORDERED BY THIS COURT.

+22. I understand the behavioral health docket is required to enter participant and program information into the Drug Court Database as prescribed by the Office of the Executive Secretary.
+This database is secure and only authorized users have access to the information it contains.
+The database also maintains all federal confidentiality regulations, so all personal information will be kept private.
+This information can be used in the future by the Supreme Court of VA to track and develop statistics about how well drug treatment courts work.
+These summary statistics may be released to the public but will never include any information that identifies individual participants in a behavioral health docket program.
+My signature indicates that I give permission to allow my information to be used for the purposes stated above.

-22. I have received and read the Participant Handbook.
+23. I have received and read the Participant Handbook.
 I fully understand the requirements of participation in the Docket and have had an opportunity to ask questions of my attorney.